SolomonFoskaay/avalanche-local-subnet-development/README.md

 ## SECTION 1: INTRODUCTION

 What You Will Learn In This Tutorial?

 You will discover what Avalanche Subnets are and how to set it up in your local development environment.
 This literarily means at the end of this tutorial you will be able to have your own EVM compactible Blockchain deployed to your local server(Thanks to the power of Avalanche Blockchain), using its own native token for gas fees, own custom chain ID, connect to metamask, ready to take smart contract deployed on it and a lot more.

-So, if you are ready lets get started.
 Though, I will try my best to ensure this is as beginner friendly as possible, yet, basic/general programming concept knowledge is of advantage.
 This is not meant to be first tutorial to take for absolute beginners to Programming fundamentals.

+So, if you are ready lets get started.

-What Is Avalanche?
+### What Is Avalanche?

 Avalanche is a network of Blockchains aimed at solving the issues around scalability faced by decentralized Blockchains like Ethereum.
 Avalance aim to achieve this without sacrificing security and decentralization.

 It is currently made up of three (3) chains.

 X-Chain

 C-Chain

 P-Chain

-What Is Subnet?
+### What Is Subnet?

-In a simple term, Subnet is a laser/niche focused Blockchain which is part of the overall huge Avalanche main chain network.
-This makes it possible for individuals, coporate organizations and even government to deploy their own Blockchain with full control of the fee structure, privacy, contents allowed, KYC and more without been limited by the main Avalanche Blockchain network.
+In a simple term, Subnet is a laser targeted/niche focused Blockchain which is part of the overall huge Avalanche main chain network.
+This makes it possible for individuals, coporate organizations and even government to deploy their own Blockchain with full control of the fees structure, privacy, contents allowed, KYC and more without been limited by the main Avalanche Blockchain network.
 This innovation is indeed the beginning of a new chapter to lasting scalability solution.

 Imagine for a second, one of the issues and bottle neck of Blockchains like Ethereum is the all-purpose use which sometimes attract transaction intensive dApps like Play-to-earn- games to deploy on it.
 And as history have it, at peak season, these type of dApps do huge transactions that have several times overwhelmed the Ethereum Blockchain transaction processing capability, caused stuck transactions, increase in gas fees beyond resonable range and eventually rendering the Blockchain less accessible for everyday transactional useage.